Proposal coordinator skills, responsibilities and challenges

 Reuse past proposal content

-Reusing past proposal content is probably the most important component of getting winning proposal content.
-In many organizations, proposal teams struggle with repetitive tasks that when their time could be better spent.
+Reusing past proposal content is probably the most important component of getting winning proposal content from SMEs.
+In many organizations, proposal coordinators ask the same questions over and over with each RFP.

-Fortunately, they discovered Responsive — the leading RFP response management platform.
+Fortunately, they discovered RFP360 — the only RFP management solution designed to simplify the RFP process for both issuers and responders.
 Using their newfound technology, they’re now able to organize, store, search, and reuse past proposal content.

 A proposal coordinator can quickly and easily find the answers they need.
-Likewise, SMEs and other stakeholders don’t have to worry about repetitive tasks.
+Likewise, SMEs don’t have to worry about responding to the same questions over and over again.

-Request a demo of Responsive to explore how proposal software makes it easy for proposal coordinators to craft winning proposals.
+Learn how RFP360 makes it easy for proposal coordinators to craft winning proposals.